Iran and state-sponsored terrorism: India

 In July 2012, The Times of India reported that New Delhi police had concluded that terrorists belonging to a branch of Iran's military, the Iranian Revolutionary Guards, were responsible for an attack on 13 February 2012, during which a bomb explosion targeted an Israeli diplomat in New Delhi, India, wounding one embassy staff member, a local employee, and two passers-by.
-According to the report, the Iranian Revolutionary Guards may have planned other attacks on Israeli targets around the world as well.
+According to the report, the Islamic Revolutionary Guard Corps may have planned other attacks on Israeli targets around the world as well.

 Israel and Palestinian Territories

 Iran does not recognize Israel as a state, and provides support for Hamas, Hezbollah and Palestinian Islamic Jihad.

 Hamas

 Iran supplies political support and weapons to Hamas, an organization classified by Israel, the United States, the United Kingdom, Canada, the European Union, Egypt, Australia and Japan as a terrorist organization.
 Mahmoud Abbas, President of the Palestinian National Authority, has said "Hamas is funded by Iran.
 It claims it is financed by donations, but the donations are nothing like what it receives from Iran".
 From 2000 to 2004, Hamas was responsible for killing nearly 400 Israelis and wounding more than 2,000 in 425 attacks, according to the Israeli Ministry of Foreign Affairs.
 From 2001 through May 2008, Hamas launched more than 3,000 Qassam rockets and 2,500 mortar attacks into Israel.

+Its most deadly attack was on 7 October 2023, when the group launched a sophisticated, October 7 attacks on Israel, beginning with a barrage of at least 3,000 rockets, and assault by approximately 2,500 militants who breached the Gaza–Israel barrier, attacking military bases and massacring civilians in neighboring Israeli communities.
+At least 1,400 Israelis were killed.